netgroup/Dreamer-Mantoo/README.md

 Overview
 -----------
-**Mantoo** is a set of Open Source tools meant to support SDN experiments over emulators and distributed testbeds.
+**Mantoo** is a set of Open Source tools meant to support SDN experiments over Mininet emulator and distributed testbeds.

 Addtional documentation is available at http://netgroup.uniroma2.it/OSHI/